 - Preheat oven to 375 degrees F.

 - Bake the pumpkin cinnasticks for 10-12 minutes or until the bottoms are golden brown.
 Remove from the oven.
-Combine 2 tablespoon melted butter with 1 tablespoon cinnamon sugar and brush the butter on the cinnasticks.
+Combine 2 tablespoons melted butter with 1 tablespoon cinnamon sugar and brush the butter on the cinnasticks.
 Let cool for 5 minutes then serve warm with the maple cream cheese dip.

 I first heard of cinnasticks from Pizza Hut many years ago and yes, I still crave them once in a while.
 It's a simple idea but they're delicious.
 To give the classic a little update, we're adding pumpkin to the mix.